wenz116/lang2seg/README.md

 ```

 ## Acknowledgement
 Thanks for the work of [Licheng Yu](https://www.cs.unc.edu/~licheng/).
-Our code is based on the implementation of [MattNet](https://github.com/lichengunc/MAttNet).
+Our code is heavily borrowed from the implementation of [MattNet](https://github.com/lichengunc/MAttNet).

 ## Note
 The model and code are available for non-commercial research purposes only.